c1cad4/cybchat/AI_CONTEXT.md

 6. **Dual Transport**: Remember that messages can flow over Bluetooth OR Nostr
 7. **Favorites System**: Nostr only works between mutual favorites

 When in doubt, prioritize security and privacy over features.
-BitChat users depend on this app in situations where traditional communication has failed them.
+CybChat users depend on this app in situations where traditional communication has failed them.